Eissek/quick-commands/README.md

 To compile and build quick-commands from scratch you will need to use the CHICKEN Scheme to C Compiler.
 #### Linux users
 CHICKEN should be available in most package management systems, although it's not always the latest version.
-It already comes as part of Debian and Unbuntu.
+It already comes as part of Debian and Ubuntu.
 For more details on the Linux availability check [here](http://wiki.call-cc.org/platforms#linux)

 For any other information on the compiler please visit the CHICKEN [website] (http://code.call-cc.org/)